tlorans/defi-gmx-v2/foundry/exercises/short.md

 - Get the current position details
 - Set the `sizeDeltaUsd` to the full position size to close it completely
 - Set the `initialCollateralDeltaAmount` to the full collateral amount of this position to close it completely
-- Calculate an appropriate `acceptablePrice` (for closing a short, this is usually higher than the current price)
+- Calculate an appropriate `acceptablePrice` (for closing a short, this is higher than the current price)
   > Hints:
   >
   > - Get the current price of ETH from `oracle.getPrice(CHAINLINK_ETH_USD)`